cepgen/cepgen/doc/install.rst

 General and usage-specific dependencies
 ---------------------------------------

-CepGen was designed to require only a limited set of external dependencies.
+CepGen was designed to require only a limited set of external dependencies for its core features.

 Among the mandatory dependencies,

 * `CMake <https://cmake.org/>`_ for the management of the build process,
 * `GSL <https://www.gnu.org/software/gsl/>`_, for the integrators definition and general utilitaries.
   A version greater than or equal to ``2.1`` is recommended for the bilinear spline interpolation capability.
-  This latter is used in e.g. the MSTW structure functions and KMR $\\kt$-factorised gluon flux definitions.
+  This latter is used in e.g. the MSTW structure functions and KMR :math:`\kt`-factorised gluon flux definitions.

 Depending on your system architecture and distribution, these dependencies may be installed the following way: